decentraland/js-sdk-toolchain/packages/@dcl/ecs/etc/ecs.api.md

 // @public (undocumented)
 export const VisibilityComponent: ComponentDefinition<ISchema<PBVisibilityComponent>, PBVisibilityComponent>;

-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (ae-missing-release-tag) "wasEntityClicked" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public
-export function wasEntityClicked(entity: Entity, actionButton: InputAction): boolean;

 // Warnings were encountered during analysis:
 //
-// dist/components/helpers/index.d.ts:5:9 - (ae-forgotten-export) The symbol "buildBox" needs to be exported by the entry point index.d.ts
-// dist/components/helpers/index.d.ts:8:9 - (ae-forgotten-export) The symbol "buildColliderBox" needs to be exported by the entry point index.d.ts
 // dist/engine/component.d.ts:24:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
 // dist/engine/component.d.ts:37:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
 // dist/engine/component.d.ts:38:8 - (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration